lineality/Online_Voting_Using_One_Time_Pads/README.md

 #### Step 8: (Encrypt the Completed-Ballot [done by voter])
 Details depend on the file system being used.
-Q: If an anonymized blockchain system is used, is there a need to encrypt the submitted ballot? e.g. could the ballot have an anonymized id?
+Question: If an anonymized blockchain system is used, is there a need to encrypt the submitted ballot? e.g. could the ballot have an anonymized id?

 #### Step 9: (Voter Submit encrypted-ballot over network)
-Q: recommended methods?
+Question: recommended methods?
 Some kind of MFA?
 immutable ledger system?
 	- frozen ledger (duplicated with hash checks)